codekopf/Coursera-OOJPDSaB/README.md

 All course credits belong to course creators: Mia Minnes, Christine Alvarado, Leo Porter, Alec Brickner; and the appropriate project stakeholders.

 You can find original project "readme" in this project under README-original.
-You can find original licencing conditions under this project as LICENSE.
+You can find original licensing conditions under this project as LICENSE.

 ## Index ##
 * For project students
 * Installation
 * Development & Study notes
     * Week 1
     * Week 2
     * Week 3
     * Week 4
     * Week 5
     * Week 6
 * End note
 * TODO